MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 The directories *java*, *resources*, and *webapp* contain the source code of the sample application.
 The code declares and uses a data source named `jdbc/JavaEECafeDB`.

-In the *aro* directory, we placed two deployment files. *db-secret.xml* is used to create [Secrets](https://docs.openshift.com/container-platform/4.6/nodes/pods/nodes-pods-secrets.html) with databa connection credentials.
+In the *aro* directory, we placed two deployment files. *db-secret.xml* is used to create [Secrets](https://docs.openshift.com/container-platform/4.6/nodes/pods/nodes-pods-secrets.html) with database connection credentials.
 The file *openlibertyapplication.yaml* is used to deploy the application image.

 In the root directory, we placed two Dockerfiles. *Dockerfile* and *Dockerfile-wlp* are used for local debugging and to build the image for an Azure Red Hat OpenShift deployment, working with Open Liberty and WebSphere Liberty, respectively.